CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 ### Managing Dependencies

 * A project often depends on third-party libraries.
 For example, Taskle depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
-	* For example, Gradle can download the dependencies automatically, which is better than these alternatives.
+Gradle can download the dependencies automatically, which is better than these alternatives:
 	* Include those libraries in the repo (this bloats the repo size).
 	* Require developers to download those libraries manually (this creates extra work for developers).

 <!-- @@author A0141780J -->